Abortion debate: Religious beliefs

-Each religion has many varying views on the moral implications of abortion.
-These views can often be in direct opposition to each other.
-Muslims typically cite the Quranic verse 17:31 which states that a fetus shouldn't be aborted out of fear of poverty.
-Christians who oppose abortion may support their views with Scripture references such as that of Luke 1:15; Jeremiah 1:4–5; Genesis 25:21–23; Matthew 1:18; and Psalm 139:13–16.
-The Catholic Church believes that human life begins at conception, as does the right to life; thus, abortion is considered immoral.
+Views from different religions can often be in direct opposition to each other.
+Muslims typically cite the Quranic verse 17:31 which states that a fetus should not be aborted out of fear of poverty.
+Christians who oppose abortion support their views with Scripture references such as that of Luke 1:15; Jeremiah 1:4–5; Genesis 25:21–23; Matthew 1:18; and Psalm 139:13–16.
+The Roman Catholic Church, Eastern Orthodox Church and Oriental Orthodox Churches, constituting approximately 70% of Christians worldwide, believe that human life begins at conception, as does the right to life; thus, abortion is considered immoral.
+Most Evangelical Christians also consider abortion to be immoral.
 The Church of England also considers abortion to be morally wrong, though their position admits abortion when "the continuance of a pregnancy threatens the life of the mother".

 Feminist arguments

 Some feminists have argued that abortion does not liberate women, but gives society an excuse to not allow women who are mothers to access financial and social services that would benefit them more, such as better access to childcare, workplaces acknowledging the needs of mothers, and state support to help women reintegrate into the workplace.
 Further, they argue that if women did not have easy access to abortions, governments would be forced to invest more money into supporting mothers.

 Other feminists oppose abortion because it distracts from other women's issues.
 Writer Megan Clancy argued that:

 Some feminists have argued that abortion is inconsistent with feminist principles of justice and opposition to discrimination and violence.
 Feminists for Life, an anti-abortion feminist organization, argued that:

-Some feminists see abortion as an excuse for men to not take responsibility for sexually exploiting women because abortion prevents men from having to take care of any children the mother has as a result of the sexual intercourse.
+Some feminists see abortion as an excuse for men to not take responsibility for sexually exploiting women because abortion prevents men from having to take care of any children the woman has as a result of the sexual intercourse.

+Argument from equality and biological parents' responsibility

+Abortion rights entail that persons capable of becoming pregnant have the right to relinquish their future parental responsibility; however, the biological fathers of their born children do not have the same right to relinquish their future parental responsibility, thereby violating equality of rights.
+Turning this argument around, the principle of equal rights and responsibilities, along with biological parents' responsibility toward their born children, implies that either the right to abortion or the right not to be coerced into abortion does not exist.